Historic Timeline of PCL and the PCL Foundation

 Local Climate Action Initiative

 In 2007, we launched our Local Climate Action Initiative (LCAI).
 Through the Initiative, we empower local leaders to use enforceable land use, green building, and transportation policies to reduce the carbon footprint of new development in their region.
-We have led LCAI trainings in Santa Rosa, Pasadena, Walnut Creek, Bakersfield, Visalia, Humboldt, Davis, and the Silicon Valley.
+We have led LCAI training in Santa Rosa, Pasadena, Walnut Creek, Bakersfield, Visalia, Humboldt, Davis, and the Silicon Valley.
 As Sierra Club Cool Cities Campaign leader Julio Magalhaes notes,

 “We view this (Silicon Valley training) as a pivot for our campaign.
 We’re turning from (voluntary) pledges to legally binding decisions.”